-Your budgie thinks its reflecting is a flock member.
+Your budgie thinks its reflection is a flock member.
 It’s trying to woo its mirror friend by feeding it.
 You should remove the mirror from its cage, as these obsessive behaviors are not healthy.

 So, are mirrors bad for budgies?
 Well, they don’t have to be, but they can potentially cause severe distress if you allow your bird unlimited access to one.
 Consider one of the many other budgie toy types out there for your parakeet to play with instead!

 If you have any more questions about budgie mirrors or if you’d like to share your own experiences with the matter, don’t hesitate to leave a comment below.

 Lin, Y., Pei, E., Liu, Q., Ma, J., Zhang, E., Zhao, J., & Chen, M. (2023).
 Mirror responses in African grey parrot (Psittacus erithacus) support the gradualist perspective on mirror self-recognition.
 Ethology Ecology & Evolution, 1-16.